imperodesign/generator-impero/README.md

 ## Help

 Once generation is complete you should check the generated README for a quick setup guide.
 The project should immediately run and function as if you'd painstakingly scaffolded it out yourself.
-If for any reason that doesn't happen, please file an issue detailing the options you selected, the error that was thrown (if any), and any further pertient information.
+If for any reason that doesn't happen, please file an issue detailing the options you selected, the error that was thrown (if any), and any further pertinent information.

 [npm-version-image]: https://badge.fury.io/js/generator-impero.svg
 [npm-version-url]: https://npmjs.org/package/generator-impero